The Importance of OKR Definition Inputs for Product Teams

 Airbnb's Company Vision compared to an exemplary Product Vision

-On the other hand, the Product Strategy is about outlining the most promising plan to win in the market you have chosen to compete in.
+On the other hand, your Product Strategy Choices are about outlining the most promising play to win in the market you have chosen to compete in.
 Again, it’s worth differentiating Company and Product Strategy here.
 Following the previous example from Airbnb, the (IMO imperfect) matching strategy statement was “Transition the Airbnb marketplace from ‘request to book’ to ‘instant book’ model.”

-Such a simplified statement cannot be pulled from thin air but rests on a set of quantitative and qualitative data that informs this Strategy.
+Such a simplified statement cannot be pulled from thin air but rests on a set of quantitative and qualitative data that informs this Strategy (whether in B2B or B2C).
 Again, filling in a gap text with “brainstorming” inputs won’t form a valid strategy.
 And this lack of quality will be evident when you try to use your Product Strategy as an input for your OKR definition.

 Filling in a gap text with “brainstorming” inputs won’t form a valid strategy.